nickwimer/ytScripts/README.md

 pip install --upgrade git+https://github.com/nickwimer/ytScripts.git
 ```

+NOTE: The pip install will try to install `mpi4py` which will result in an error if there
+are no MPI libraries installed on your system.
+First make sure that the MPI libraries are
+properly installed.

 ---

 The older method of installing is to use the `environment.yml` file to create the conda environment: